vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

   - The raw user vote is a variable-length array of values and its values do not need to be checked in the circuit.
 Furthermore, the values can be encrypted.
   - Since the encoded vote values may not fit into a constant number of circuit inputs, we calculate a summary of the raw user vote using an EVM-friendly hash function: `sha256(vote_bytes)`.
 The output of the sha256 hash is slightly larger than the field used in SNARKS, so we split the hash output (32-bytes) into 2 16-byte arrays, take them as integers (in little-endian), and use them as circuit inputs.
     - `sha256` hash is used, as if necessary in the future it can be [verified inside](https://github.com/iden3/circomlib/blob/master/circuits/sha256/sha256.circom) the circuit.
 This usage has two characteristics to keep in mind:
-      - `sha256` is twice as expensive as `keccak256` in terms of gas in EVM, but it is implemented in `circom`, so it can be checked inside a circuit
+      - `sha256` is twice as expensive as `keccak256` in terms of gas in EVM, but it is implemented in `circom`, so it can be checked inside a circuit (keccak256 is also [implemented inside a circuit](https://github.com/vocdoni/keccak256-circom), but it takes too many constraints for the current use case)
       - checking the `sha256` inside a circom circuit is expensive in terms of number of constraints (in the current version of this spec, this is not checked inside the circuit)
   - example:
     ```go